Home » Blog » How To Master The Knuckleball

 When pitching the knuckleball, make your arm swing look as similar to your fastball as possible.
 The more your arm swing looks similar to your fastball, the more you will deceive the batter.

-When just starting out with a new pitch, this can be tough to get down.
-To help speed up the process, try filming a couple of videos of yourself pitching fastballs and compare those to videos of yourself pitching a knuckleball.
+To speed up the learning process, try filming a couple of videos of yourself pitching fastballs and compare those to videos of yourself pitching a knuckleball.

 Once these two arm movements look the same you will be fooling batters left and right.